Public-Source Archive

 We are an independent investigative unit combining generative AI, human oversight, and high-precision pattern recognition to identify record discrepancies and advance transparency.

-Our mission is to build an accessible archive of advocacy success, documenting how conflicts can be resolved even when power feels one-sided.
+Documenting how conflicts can be resolved even when power feels one-sided.

 Our approach adapts to people’s voices and needs, ensuring that advocacy is not limited to people who fit institutional expectations, but to everyone seeking resolution to real world problems.